Paul Ballard (actor)

-Paul Ballard (born 9 March 1982) is an English former television presenter and stage actor best known by his nickname 'Des' as the co-presenter, along with Fearne Cotton, of the Saturday morning children's television programme Diggit from 1998 until 2002.
-He left Diggit shortly before its relaunch into Diggin' It.
-In August 2021, he was sentenced to nine years in prison for causing the death of two people by dangerous driving.
-In October that year, he was given a consecutive sentence of ten years in prison for rape, threats to kill and related crimes.
+Paul Ballard (born 9 March 1982) is an English former television presenter and stage actor known by his nickname 'Des' as co-presenter, along with Fearne Cotton, of the Saturday morning children's television programme Diggit from 1998 until 2002.
+He left Diggit shortly before its relaunch as Diggin' It.

+In August 2021, he was sentenced to nine years prison for causing the death of two people by dangerous driving.
+In October that year, he was given a consecutive sentence of ten years prison for rape, threats to kill and related crimes.

 Career

 Ballard made his TV debut in 1995, playing a trick or treater who beat up Rik Mayall and Adrian Edmondson in the Bottom episode "Terror".
-He was next seen as co-presenter of the Disney Club in the mid-1990s.
-After a change in the show's format, he presented a new Sunday morning slot called Roadhog where he would take a Volkswagen Camper Van, decorated with ears and orange spots, on the road to viewers homes and schools.
+He was next seen co-presenting the Disney Club in the mid-1990s.
+After a change in the show's format, he presented a Sunday morning slot called Roadhog wherein he took a Volkswagen Camper Van, decorated with ears and orange spots, to viewers homes and schools.

-Ballard appeared on a one off Daz washing powder TV advertisement, with his older sister.
-It featured him winning something out of a toy grabbing machine, and his mother criticising him for wasting money.
+Ballard appeared in a one off Daz washing powder TV advertisement, with his older sister, and continued his association with the Disney Club between 1995 and 1998.

-Ballard also continued his association with the Disney Club which too had changed format and was now presented by Craig Doyle, the twins, Sam and Matt and Reggie Yates (known as Robbie on Disney Club) between 1995 and 1998.

-In April 1998, Ballard and Fearne Cotton launched a new interactive Disney slot as part of GMTV called Diggit.
-Ballard continued with the show through until 2002 with a number of co-presenters including Jack Stratton, winner of a second nationwide search for a new presenter in December 1998, and Laura Jaye and Victoria Hickson, who replaced Fearne Cotton in 2001.
+In April 1998, Ballard and Fearne Cotton launched Diggit as part of GMTV, and continued with the show through until 2002.

-Ballard also starred as Smee in a stage production of Peter Pan at the Central Theatre in Kent in 2001.
+Ballard starred as Smee in a stage production of Peter Pan at the Central Theatre in Kent in 2001.

-Ballard's last TV appearance in 2001 led viewers to subsequently speculate as to his whereabouts; in a 2010 interview, his former Diggit colleague Fearne Cotton admitted she wanted to know where Ballard was, as they had lost touch.
+Ballard's absence from TV after 2001 led viewers to speculate as to his whereabouts, with Fearne Cotton admitting in 2010 that the two had lost touch.